Norwood Oval

 Norwood Oval (currently known as Coopers Stadium due to sponsorship from the Adelaide-based Coopers Brewery) is a suburban oval in the western end of Norwood, an inner eastern suburb of Adelaide, South Australia.
+The Oval has a capacity of 10,000 people, with grandstand seating for up to 3,900.
+Norwood Oval was built in 1901 and began hosting events from that year but was officially opened in 1906 to host football matches.

 It is owned by Norwood, Payneham & St Peters Council but managed by the Norwood Football Club.
 Though mainly used for Australian rules football, the oval has been used for a variety of other sporting and community events including baseball, soccer, rugby league and American football.
 It is the home ground for the Norwood Football Club ("The Redlegs") in the South Australian National Football League (SANFL) and the primary home ground of the Adelaide Crows in AFL Women's (AFLW).

 The oval is one of two sporting venues in Adelaide to carry the name of Coopers Stadium.
 The other is the soccer specific Hindmarsh Stadium which also has naming rights sponsorship from Coopers Brewery.

-Australian Rules Football

-The Oval has a capacity of 22,000 people, with grandstand seating for up to 3,900.
-The ground record crowd was set in 1971 when 20,280 turned up to watch an SANFL match between Norwood and their traditional SANFL rivals Port Adelaide.
-Norwood Oval's dimensions are 165m x 110m making it the narrowest ground in use in the SANFL.
+Ground Opening

+On Saturday afternoon 27th April 1901, in the presence of about 900 people, the Norwood Oval was declared open.
+There was a representative gathering at the opening, including Sir Edwin Smith and Lady Smith, Messrs.
+P. W. Conybeer and J. Darling, jun., member for the district, the mayor, aldermen, and councillors, and other leading residents.
+Mr. A. W. Piper, chairman of the committee, asked Lady Smith to declare the recreation ground open for public use.